anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The order in which the two alternatives of step 1 are tried is installation dependent.
 The trigger for discovery in Step 2 is implementation dependent.

-An enrolled Pledge may function as Join Proxy.
+An enrolled Pledge may function as a Join Proxy.
 The Join Proxy functions are advertised as described below.
 In principle, the Join Proxy functions are offered via a join-port, and not the standard coaps port.
 Also, the Registrar offers a join-port to which the stateless Join Proxy sends the JPY message.
 The Join Proxy and Registrar show the extra join-port number when responding to a /.well-known/core discovery request addressed to the standard coap/coaps port.

-Three discovery cases are discussed: Join Proxy discovers Registrar, Pledge discovers Registrar, and Pledge discovers Join Proxy.
-Each discovery case considers three alternatives: CoAP based discovery, GRASP Based discovery, and 6tisch based discovery.
+Two discovery cases are discussed: Join Proxy discovers Registrar and Pledge discovers Join Proxy.
+Each discovery case considers three alternatives: CoAP based discovery, GRASP Based discovery {{RFC8990}}, and 6tisch based discovery.
 The choice of discovery mechanism depends on the type of installation, and manufacturers can provide the pledge/Join Proxy with support for more than one discovery mechanism.
 The pledge/Join Proxy can be designed to dynamically try different discovery mechanisms until a successful discovery mechanism is found, or the choice of discovery mechanism could be configured during device installation.

 ## Join Proxy discovers Registrar

-In this section, the Join Proxy and Registrar are assumed to communicate via Link-Local addresses.
 This section describes the discovery of the Registrar by the stateless Join Proxy.
 The statefull Join Proxy discovers the Registrar as a Pledge.

 ### CoAP discovery {#coap-disc}